 Don’t Overload Your Circuits With Heaters

-Constantly opening your front door and garage door during the move will obviously bring the cold air into your house.
+Constantly opening your front door and garage door during the move will obviously bring cold air into your house.
 Many homeowners tend to use portable heaters during the move.
-This makes me a little nervous because people tend to plug in too many things into one outlet.
+This makes me a little nervous because people tend to plug too many things into one outlet.
 When too many appliances and devices are plugged into a circuit, more electricity is being drawn than what the circuit can safely handle.
-This is called an overloaded circuit, and can cause fuses to blow, circuit breakers to trip and possibly an electrical fire.
+This is called an overloaded circuit and can cause fuses to blow, circuit breakers to trip, and possibly an electrical fire.

 Check Your Weather App

 Last but not least, I’m always following the weather.
 My kids Sherry and Mike Jr make fun of me for being so obsessed with the weather.
 As a contractor I know my construction plans could easily get delayed because of poor weather conditions, that’s why I always plan around the weather.
 Snowstorm happening on a Saturday?
 Move on Friday.
-Snowstorm begins at 4:00 PM?
+Does snowstorm begin at 4:00 PM?
 Wake up even earlier and get it done faster.